 Ezekiel is communing with The Lord in a vision and the Lord shows him these things.
 The Babylonians took Ezekiel to Babylon in the second invasion of Nebuchadnezzar in 597 B.C.
-Subsequent to that there was an additional invasion in 586 B.C. sometime after the 2nd invasion and before the 3rd invasion in which the Lord showed Ezekiel the extent of the apostasy the Jews back in Jerusalem had fallen into.
+Subsequent to that there was an additional invasion in 586 B.C.
+Sometime after the 2nd invasion and before the 3rd invasion the Lord showed Ezekiel the extent of the apostasy the Jews back in Jerusalem had fallen into.

 After the decline of Babylon, their priests fled to Egypt and transported their religion with them.
 There the people worshipped Isis and her son Osiris (otherwise known as Horus).
 The same mother and child deities appeared in Greece as Ceres, the Great Mother, with the babe at her breast, or as Irene, the goddess of Peace, with the boy Plutus in her arms and in Pagan Rome as Fortuna and Jupiter.
 Other cultures embraced this concept such as Cyprian and Indian.